 There are about 5000 collection agencies in USA … Yes, you read it right.
-Each agency claiming to be the best, of course because then need business from you.
+Each agency claiming to be the best, because they need business from you.

 1. Does the agency have experience in your industry?
 Statistics or references?

-Laws and techniques of collecting money differ from industry to industry.
+Collection laws and techniques to recover money from accounts receivable differ from industry to industry.
 For example, the approach used to collect money from the customers of a car dealer is very different when money is collected from the patients of a dentist.
 A doctor may want to use diplomatic verbiage to collect debt, while a car dealership may want to go for intensive collections.
 HIPAA privacy laws apply only when the debt is from healthcare industry.
 Your collection agency should have experience in collecting debt which is relevant to you.

 2. Collection agency’s reputation on BBB: